-Gross Emissions for REDD+ activity Deforestation were calculated using Equation 19, the Activity Data in Sections 18.4 Annex 4 and 18.6 Annex 5 (expressed in ha/yr) and the Emissions Factors in Table 21 (expressed in $tCO_2eq/ha$ ).
+Gross Emissions for REDD+ activity Deforestation were calculated using Equation 21, the Activity Data in Sections 19.6 Annex 6 and 19.7 Annex 7 (Workbook Tables W19.1 and W19.2) (expressed in ha/yr) and the Emissions Factors in Table 22 (Workbook Table W16.16) (expressed in tCO2eq/ha).
+Full calculations are found in Worksheet 5.E-FLNFL.

-Here, all biomass losses from Forest Land converted to non-Forest Land-use categories within Rural Areas and Other Land Tenure is accounted for and includes agricultural concessions.
-Total annual gross emissions are shown in Figure 15, averaging 5.6 million $tCO_2eq/year$ over the 1990-2018 period (4.4 million $tCO_2eq/year$ 2000-2009, 8.0 million $tCO_2eq/year$ 2010-2018).
-Emissions have increased notably since 2010 (coinciding with industrial agricultural development, in line with Emergent Gabon's development goals).
-However, historically 43% of land-use change has been temporary, suggesting that much of this is due to shifting agriculture.
+Here, all biomass losses from Forest Land converted to non-Forest Land-use categories within Rural Areas, Protected Areas and Other Land Tenure is accounted for and includes agricultural concessions.
+Total annual gross emissions are shown in Figure 15 (Workbook Figure W10.1), averaging 6.7 million $tCO_2eq/year$ (U=5.6%) over the 1990-2018 period (5.2 million $tCO_2eq/year$ (U=7.4%) 2000-2009, 9.7 million $tCO_2eq/year$ (U=8.9%) 2010-2018).
+Emissions have increased notably since 2010 coinciding with industrial agricultural development, in line with Emergent Gabon's development goals.
+This can partially be attributed to targeted forest clearance for industrial oil palm.
+However, since 43% of historical land-use change has been temporary, this suggests that shifting agriculture is also a contributing factor.
 Since 2010, 65% of Forest Land converted to non-Forest Land-use categories is permanent deforestation.